 If your garden is on the small side, here are some clever ways to incorporate composite decking into the design and achieve a sense of space.

-Vertical gardening is becoming increasingly popular in the UK.
+Vertical gardening is becoming an increasingly popular garden trend in the UK.
 Our gardens are getting smaller, and it’s a great way to maximise the space you have.
 Vertical gardening involves arranging containers, hanging pots and plants vertically, usually on a separate structure or wall.

 For those with limited garden space, vertical gardening is a great alternative to the classic method of growing plants horizontally.
 It’s also an ideal option for your composite decking, as you can easily add containers and plant displays to your decked area without a major renovation project.